EPCCed/hpc-intro-2020-06-30/_episodes/13-scheduler.md

 ```
 {: .output}

-Now cancel the job with it's job number.
+Now cancel the job with its job number.
 Absence of any job info indicates that the job has been
 successfully cancelled.

 ```